 Minnesota law now allows property owners to renounce discriminatory language from property titles.
 According to the University of Minnesota project Mapping Prejudice, approximately 2,800 residential properties in Edina have racially restrictive covenants in their deeds.
 Several City-owned properties have them, too.

-Discriminatory covenants have been found on 52 public properties.
+Discriminatory covenants were found on 52 public properties.

 On June 1, 2021, the City Council approved Resolution 2021-43 (PDF), condemning the use of discriminatory covenants, discharging them from City-owned property and approving participation in the Just Deeds coalition to help Edina residents remove such covenants from private property.

-By June 30, 2021, the City expects to finish discharging the discriminatory covenants on the 52 properties.
+On June 18, 2021, the City completed discharging the discriminatory covenants on the 52 properties.

 Assistance from the Just Deeds Project

-If you are interested in free assistance to find and remove a restrictive covenant from your property, fill out the Renouncing Discriminatory Covenants Assistance form.
+If you are interested in free assistance to find and renounce a restrictive covenant from your property, fill out the Just Deeds application.
 A volunteer expert will contact you directly about your property.